 - News Stories

 - The Facts about Attendance

 - Tips for dealing with the media

-- Template news release for mayors

-- Template news release for superintendents

-- Template news release for community organizations
+- Template news releases

 - Op-eds and blogs.
 Compose a commentary stressing the importance of attendance and the role a school or community is playing to reduce absenteeism.
 If you can't sell it as an op-ed piece, shorten it and offer it as a guest blog or a letter to the editor.
-Remember TV and radio stations allow onair commentaries.
+Remember TV and radio stations allow on-air commentaries.

-- Template op-ed

-- Template op-ed for school boards
+- Template op-eds

 - Social Media.
 Post 30 tweets and Facebook entries about attendance data - one for every day in September.
 Use our hashtag: #schooleveryday and we'll retweet.

 - Sample Tweets and Facebook Posts

 - Attendance Awareness Month Facebook Cover Photo

 - Public Service Announcements.
 We expect national partners to develop PSAs that will run on broadcast networks, but communities can develop their own announcements cheaply and easily.

 - Instruction sheet on how to do radio PSAs

-- Instruction sheet on how to do TV PSAs
+- Instruction sheet on how to do TV

+PSAs

 - PSA scripts

 - Public Television.
 Local stations are often willing to partner with community initiatives.
 Contact your station and ask for support.